DaveSkender/Stock.Indicators/README.md

 [Skender.Stock.Indicators](https://www.nuget.org/packages/Skender.Stock.Indicators) is a multi-targeting .NET framework library that produces stock indicators.
 Send in historical stock price quotes and get back desired technical indicators (such as moving average, relative strength, parabolic SAR, etc).
 Nothing more.

+It can be used in any kind of stock analysis software.
+We had private trading algorithms and charts in mind when originally creating this open library.

 ## Installation and setup

 Find and install the [Skender.Stock.Indicators](https://www.nuget.org/packages/Skender.Stock.Indicators) NuGet package into your Project.
 See [more help](https://www.google.com/search?q=install+nuget+package) for installing packages.